Bayesian analysis of a Unified Dark Matter model with transition: can it alleviate the $H_{0}$ tension?: A simple UDM toy model

-Eq~\eqref{eq:slowtrans} shows that, much before the transition ($a^3 \ll a_t^3$), the auxiliary field is dominated by the matter-like component $\propto \beta a_t^6 \rho_\lambda/a^3$.
+Eq~\eqref{eq:slowtrans} shows that, much before the transition ($a^3 \ll a_t^3$), the complementary component is dominated by the matter-like component $\propto \beta a_t^6 \rho_\lambda/a^3$.
 Much after the transition ($a^3 \gg a_t^3$), the term $\propto \beta a^3$ will prevail over the other contributions.
 Depending on the particular value of $a_t$, this regime could be not reached today though, since $a>1$ would be necessary.
-Therefore, in scenarios with $a_t$ close to unity, the energy density of the auxiliary field has a non-negligible $\Lambda$-like contribution $\propto \beta a_t^3$ at $a =1$.
-The darkest solid and dashed blue lines ($\beta = 0.01$ and $\beta=0.1$) in Fig.~\ref{fig:rho_aux} display the slow transition regime.
-From the top panel, as anticipated, we can note that $p_{\rm aux}/\rho_\lambda$ is constantly small across all the history of the Universe.
-The middle panel shows that the quantity $\rho_{\rm aux}/\rho_\lambda$ becomes negligible in the slow transition regime at late times, of the order of $\alpha^2$.
-Complementary to this, the bottom panel confirms the matter-like behavior of the auxiliary field before the transition.
+Therefore, in scenarios with $a_t$ close to unity, the energy density of the complementary component has a non-negligible $\Lambda$-like contribution $\propto \beta a_t^3$ at $a =1$.

+Fig.~\ref{fig:rho_comp} shows the evolution of the complementary contributions in the form of $p_{\rm comp}/\rho_{\rm \lambda}$ (top panel), $\rho_{\rm comp}/\rho_{\rm \lambda}$ (middle panel) and $\rho_{\rm comp}/\rho_{\rm m}$ (bottom panel).
+Let us focus for now on the darkest solid and dashed blue lines ($\beta = 0.01$ and $\beta=0.1$), which display the slow transition regime.
+From the top panel, as anticipated, we can note that $p_{\rm comp}/\rho_\lambda$ is constantly small across all the history of the Universe.
+The middle panel shows that the quantity $\rho_{\rm comp}/\rho_\lambda$ becomes negligible in the slow transition regime at late times, of the order of $\alpha^2$.
+Additionally, the bottom panel confirms the matter-like behavior of the complementary component before the transition.
 As discussed before, the matter contribution at this epoch is proportional to $a_t^6$.
-This is confirmed by comparing the ratio of the dashed ($a_t = 1/11$, which corresponds to a transition at redshift $z_t=10$) and solid (for which we choose a randomly lower transition redshift value $a_t = 0.4$) blue lines ($\beta = 0.01$) in the bottom panel, where these values of $a_t$ lead to a $10^4$ discrepancy in $\rho_{\rm aux}/\rho_{\rm m}$.
+This is confirmed by comparing the ratio of the dashed ($a_t = 1/11$, which corresponds to a transition at redshift $z_t=10$) and solid (for which we choose a randomly lower transition redshift value $a_t = 0.4$) blue lines ($\beta = 0.01$) in the bottom panel, where these values of $a_t$ lead to a $10^4$ discrepancy in $\rho_{\rm comp}/\rho_{\rm m}$.

-Let us now address briefly which values of the parameters $\beta$ and $a_t$ are required to ease the Hubble tension in this scenario, \textit{i.e.}, for which values the auxiliary field could produce an expansion history very close to $\Lambda$CDM's own history, but with a percent level difference today.
+Let us now address briefly which values of the parameters $\beta$ and $a_t$ are required to ease the Hubble tension in this scenario, \textit{i.e.}, for which values the complementary component could produce an expansion history very close to $\Lambda$CDM's own history, but with a percent level difference today.
 First, we rewrite the Friedmann equations in the slow transition regime by regrouping all contributions by powers of the scale factor, leading to

 where